• Skip to primary navigation

 Ingredients shown a wood cutting board.

-• Midori – You can typically find a bottle of Midori melon liqueur at most liquor stores.
+• Midori – A bottle of Midori is pretty easy to find in most liquor stores.

-• Citrus juices – Many recipes call for lemon-lime soda, like Sprite, but I prefer to use fresh-squeezed lemon and lime juices as they do a better job of balancing the sweet Midori liqueur.
+• Citrus juices – Many recipes call for lemon-lime soda or sour mix, but I prefer to use fresh-squeezed lemon and lime juices.

-• Egg white – I always prefer egg whites in my sour cocktails, so I do advise against skipping it.
-It gives a silky smooth texture that really makes the cocktail pop.
+• Egg white – Technically, this is optional, but I always prefer egg whites in my sour cocktails, so I do advise against skipping it.
+If you’re kind of weirded out by adding an egg white to your drink, I have some alternatives for you in the next section.

-• Garnish – I tend to use lime slices for my garnishes, but you can use lemon slices or a cherry garnish using maraschino cherries, which is another common garnish for this cocktail.
+• Garnish – I tend to use lime slices for my garnishes, but you can use lemon slices or a cherry garnish using maraschino cherries, which is another common garnish.

 While using raw egg white in cocktails is considered generally safe, I recommend using pasteurized egg whites from a carton for convenience and safety.